Posted on November 9, 2017 in Alcoholism

 A Slight Decline in Drunk Driving-Related Deaths

 Unfortunately, one of the most accurate ways to track the number of people who drive while intoxicated is the number of people who die in alcohol-related motor vehicle accidents.
 Although Texas has one of the nation’s highest rates for such accidents, that rate actually dropped by a small amount in 2015.
 That year, 123 fewer Texans died in drunk driving incidents than in 2014.
 This represented the largest decline reported anywhere in the country.
 It appears that drunk driving in the state, while relatively common, is not currently on the rise.
+This may, hopefully, mean that more are seeking treatment for alcohol abuse.

 Centers for Disease Control and Prevention: Sobering Facts – Drunk Driving in Texas